-Component Intervention logic of the Possible alternatives Relative effectiveness project Resilience Sustainable territorial Payment of The PES alternative anticipates development Environmental Services continual financing which is not (PES) possible, whereas the participative Definition of protected approach is replicable at a low cost. areas.
+Component Intervention logic of the project Possible alternatives Relative effectiveness Resilience Sustainable territorial development Payment of Environmental Services (PES) Definition of protected areas.
+The PES alternative anticipates continual financing which is not possible, whereas the participative approach is replicable at a low cost.
 The total protection alternative is the most expensive and least replicable.